Wovi10/TicketTimer/README.md

 # TicketTimer
 I created this repo to practice my Python and have something I can actually use.
 It consists out of two usable script for now:
-1. ticketManagement.py
+1. entry.py
-2. clearFile.py
+2. clear.py

 You will need to have Python3 installed for both.
-To run any of the scripts, make sure you are located in the 'code' directory of the project.
+To run any of the scripts, make sure you are located in the root directory of the project (The one that includes /myModules, /resources and the two scripts).
 Both the scripts use a file called List.json.
-If you do not yet have it, the ticketManagement script will create it for you.
+If you do not yet have it, the entry script will create it for you.

-## ticketManagement.py
+## entry.py
 You can call this script by using following script.
 ```
-python3 ./ticketManagement.py {ticketName}
+python3 ./entry.py {ticketName}
 ```
 If the given ticket name has not yet been used, a new ticket entry will be created, immediatly setting it to active.
 If the given ticket name has already been used and is currently active, it will be put inactive and the time spent will be updated.